Review Process FAQ

 A human subject is defined by Federal Regulations as “a living individual about whom an investigator conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information.”
 (45 CFR 46.102(f))

-What is meant by “under the aegis of UNC-Chapel Hill?”
-(SOP 8.3)
+What is meant by “under the aegis of UNC-Chapel Hill?” (from SOPs)

 Human subjects research that meets any of the following criteria is subject to review: